williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 29 December 2024
-* TOC (Theory of Constraints) has a single core concept: *every process has one constraint, and the entire process throughput will only improve when the constraint is improved.* Moreover, this core concept gives rise to a significant corollary: *spending time optimizing non-constraints won’t yield substantial benefits; only improving the constraint can further the goal of achieving more profit.* <br/><br/>
+* TOC (Theory of Constraints) has a single core concept: *every process has one constraint, and the entire process throughput will only improve when the constraint is improved.* Moreover, this core concept gives rise to a significant corollary: *spending time optimizing non-constraints won’t yield substantial benefits; only improving the constraint can further the goal of achieving more profit.* More [here](https://bootcamp.umass.edu/blog/quality-management/demystifying-the-theory-of-constraints). br/><br/>
 * "*The ultimate purpose of taking data is to provide a basis for action or a recommendation for action.*" - W. Edwards Deming <br/><br/>
 * “*Planning requires prediction.
 Prediction requires a theory.*” – Ron Moen